ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 }
 ```

 A trait declaration is placed within Anterofit's `service` macro.
-Later on during compilation phase, Rust's compiler will generate actual implementation of the specified trait.
-Since we need to work with the only endpoint, there is only one `search` function declared.
-It returns `SearchResult` instance and takes in two parameters: a search keyword and a page size.
+Later on during compilation phase, Rust's compiler will generate the actual implementation of the specified trait.
+Since we work with a single endpoint, there is only one `search` function declared.
+It returns a `SearchResult` instance and takes in two parameters: a search keyword and a page size.

-The function body invokes two macros, where the first one is used to specify HTTP verb, while the second one is used for processing query parameters. `GET` macro both specifies HTTP verb and takes in a string which represents a relative path to the endpoint. `query` macro maps query parameter names to the arguments of the `search` function.
+The function body invokes two macros, where the first one is used to specify the HTTP verb, while the second one is used for processing the query parameters.
+The `GET` macro specifies both the HTTP verb and takes in a string which represents a relative path to the endpoint.
+The `query` macro maps the query parameter names to the arguments of the `search` function.

-Now let's take a look on how to initialize and consume the service we have just defined.
+Now let's take a look at how to initialize and consume the service we have just defined.

 ```rust
 fn prepare_response_body(repos: Vec<Repository>) -> String {